-Fugitive shot dead in Police operation
+Fugitive shot dead in police operation

 Around 5:30 Friday morning, Police say a pre-planned firearms operation took place at a residence just off of Theresa Drive in Windsor Park.

-Police were looking for fire arms and to detain a 34-year-old Jamaican man.
+Police were looking for firearms and to detain a 34-year-old Jamaican man.

-“During the course of that search operation, the suspect was engaged who was carrying a hand gun, a number of shots were discharged by RCIPS firearm tactical officers and the suspect was injured on scene.”
-Said Police Commissioner Derek Byrne.
+“During the course of that search operation, the suspect was engaged who was carrying a hand gun, a number of shots were discharged by RCIPS firearm tactical officers and the suspect was injured on scene,” said Police Commissioner Derek Byrne.

 During the operation, the suspect exited the premises with a firearm and several shots were fired.
 He was treated by tactical medical officers until the ambulance arrived

-“And the suspect was removed from scene by ambulance to george town hospital, pronounced dead a short time later which was shortly after 6am this morning.”
-Said Police Commissioner Derek Byrne.
+“And the suspect was removed from scene by ambulance to george town hospital, pronounced dead a short time later which was shortly after 6am this morning,” said Mr. Byrne.

-This is believed to be the first incident where police officers fatally injured a suspect.

-“We have engaged with the Commissioner of Police in the Bermuda police service to have independent investigators to take over the investigation to provide a level of independence and transparency” Said Police Commissioner Derek Byrne.
+“We have engaged with the Commissioner of Police in the Bermuda police service to have independent investigators to take over the investigation to provide a level of independence and transparenc.”

 A handgun with live ammunition was recovered on the scene, police say post incident procedures have been carried out for the officers involved with the shooting.